 6. Chatsonic

 Chatsonic is a feature of the AI text generator Writesonic and one of the best alternatives to ChatGPT for English texts.
 The tool uses various multimodal AI models, including GPT-4o, Claude 3.5 Sonnet, and Gemini 1.5 Pro, to respond to and output various queries.
 The tool offers a selection of different personas, including poets and accountants.
 A particular strength of Chatsonic is its integration with Google's Knowledge Graph, which provides up-to-date information in its responses.
 It also supports 25+ languages, including German.
 Chatsonic can be used free of charge for private purposes, while businesses must pay to use it.
+For some time now, users of GPT-5 and GPT-4o / 4.1 mini have also been able to carry out Internet searches and thus obtain information on current events:

 7. Claude (Anthropic)

-- Claude 3 Haiku/ Claude 3.5 Haiku
+- Claude 3 Haiku / Claude 3.5 Haiku

-- Claude 3.5 Sun/ Claude 3.7 Sun
+- Claude 3.5 Sonnet / Claude 3.7 Sonnet

 - Claude 3 Opus